 If there is an email that needs to be sent, a phone number that needs to be saved, or a location that needs to be navigated to, structure your app to be able to do these simple tasks automatically by working with the user’s phone.
 This streamlining of your app increases its usability, because there are fewer things that the user has to do manually.
 Users then see your app as a time-saver, which makes them want to use it more often.As much as possible, give consumers the ability to opt in or out of a particular function.Click To Tweet

 If your app has all of these characteristics, you’re probably dealing with a strong piece of software.
 If, however, you see some areas for improvement, get to work strengthening your app so that you attract loyal users.

-If you’d like to know more, we invite you to send us an enquiry.
+If you’d like to know more, we invite you to Talk To Us.
 We’ll get back with you promptly with answers to all your questions about how to improve your mobile app strategy.